firebearstudio/iimagento1/README.md

 <a href="https://firebearstudio.com/magento-extensions/magento2extensions" title="Magento 2 Extensions">Firebear Magento 2 Extensions</a>

-Improved Import extension enhance the ability of default Magento import process with adding the most requested features!
-All this features works with default Magento Dataflow import/export from .csv files.
-We provide detailed manual and .csv samples for make you life easy!
+Improved Import extension for Magento 1 enhances the ability of default Magento import process.
+It adds the most requested features!
+All this features works with default Magento Dataflow import/export using .csv files.
+We provide detailed manual and .csv samples to make you life easy!
 This extension can be very helpful for product migration from another E-Commerce systems to Magento.
-This extension can be also used for update already exist products with multiple images, additional images from URL, custom options and tier prices!
+This extension can be also used to update already existing products with multiple images, additional images from URL, custom options and tier prices!

+# Exporting orders from Magento 1 and migrating them to Magento 2

+The recent update of Improved Import extension for Magento 1 introduced the order export procedure.
+The orders can now be exported to the .csv files in the most convenient way.
+When the export is complete you can use <a href="https://firebearstudio.com/the-improved-import.html" alt="Improved Import for Magento 2"><b>Improved Import and Export extension for Magento 2</b></a> to migrate orders to your Magento 2 store.
+No prerequisits.
+Just upload the file with Magento 2 extension and click 'Import' button.

 # Import multiple product images